Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 North Texas Stats and Trends

-- In North Texas' 12 games this season, it has eight wins against the spread.

-- The Mean Green have been underdogs by 2.5 points or more seven times this year and are 4-3 ATS in those matchups.
+- So far this season, the Mean Green have been installed as underdogs by a 2.5-point margin or more seven times and are 4-3 ATS in those matchups.

-- North Texas' games this season have hit the over on four of 11 set point totals (36.4%).
+- North Texas has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- North Texas is 6-0 against the spread and 5-2 overall when the team records more than 23.8 points.
+- When North Texas scores more than 23.8 points, it is 6-0 against the spread and 5-2 overall.

 - In games that North Texas totals over 372.8 yards, the team is 6-2 against the spread and 5-4 overall.

-- The Mean Green have turned the ball over one more time (16 total) than the RedHawks have forced a turnover (15) this season.
+- This season the Mean Green have turned the ball over 16 times, one more than the RedHawks' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.